A past child-loving owner loves the children and visits a lot, offering encouragement.

 1201 28th Avenue North

 Yunker Farm Children’s Museum is located on the southwest corner of the old Yunker farm property, that also is the home for many outside activities and a dog park.
-It is located off the main drag, University Drive N., and is on 28th Avenue North, between University Drive N., and 10th Street N.
+It is located off the main drag, University Drive North, and is on 28th Avenue North, between University Drive North, and 10th Street North.

 - Spooky, Creepy North Dakota

 by Lori Orser